linuxliste/OSF/README.md

 This version differs with :
 * it requires a Jlink device instead of a stlink device to flash the firmware and the configuration in the controller
 * it does not require to install additionnal software in order to compile the firmware yourself.
 The firmware is already precompiled on this site.
 Still if you want to change some code, see below the tools to be installed.
-* it is possible to fine tune one parameter (global offset) in order to take care of litte differences (tolerances) that could exist between different motors.
+* it is possible to fine tune one parameter (global offset angle in range -5/+5) in order to take care of litle differences (tolerances) that could exist between different motors.
 This is optionnal.

 # IMPORTANT NOTES